GoogleChrome/chrome-launcher/readme.md

 cd lighthouse
 npm install
+npm install-all

-# The CLI is authored in TypeScript and requires compilation:
+# The CLI is authored in TypeScript and requires compilation.
-cd lighthouse-cli
-npm install
-npm run build

-# To run the TS compiler in watch mode:
+# If you need to make changes to the CLI, run the TS compiler in watch mode:
 # cd lighthouse-cli && npm run dev
 ```